mozmorris/react-webcam/ISSUE_TEMPLATE.md

 ## Please follow the general troubleshooting steps first:

-- [ ] Is your app running over HTTPS?
+- [ ] Is your app running over HTTPS? (please provide the URL if possible)
 - [ ] Have you tried running the demo (https://codepen.io/mozmorris/pen/JLZdoP) on your device?
+- [ ] Checked the latest "Can I use" compatbility table? (https://caniuse.com/stream)

 ### Bug reports: